What You Should Know About the Adoption Tax Credit

-Most types of adoptions are covered with tax credits.
-Whether you adopt a child from foster care, a domestic adoption agency, or an international adoption agency, you are eligible to receive the credit.
+The adoption tax credit covers most types of adoptions.
+Whether you adopt domestically, internationally, or from foster care, you’re eligible to receive the credit.
 If you opt for a special needs adoption, you automatically qualify for the maximum allowed credit, no matter what you spent out of pocket for the adoption.

-Most adoptive parents are eligible for the adoption credit, but there are some exceptions.
-If your income exceeds $251,060 per year, the credit is not available to you according to 2019 figures.
+Most adoptive parents are eligible for the adoption credit, but some exceptions exist.
+If your income exceeds $279,230 per year, the credit is not available to you, according to 2023 figures provided by the IRS.
 The credit is also unavailable to individuals who adopt their stepchildren.
-Additionally, the adoption credit is only eligible for the adoption of minors under the age of 18.
+Additionally, the adoption credit is only eligible for the adoption of minors under 18.
 Adult adoptions are not eligible.

-Let’s say that a woman discovers her two grandchildren are placed in foster care.
-She decides to take steps to adopt them formally.
-Given that this woman makes less than $251,060 per year, she would be eligible to receive an adoption tax credit.
-In 2019, she would be eligible for a tax credit of $28,160 because there are two children involved.
+Let’s say that a woman discovers that her granddaughter had her two children taken by the state and placed in foster care.
+She decides to take steps to adopt her grandchildren formally.
+This woman makes less than $279,230 annually, making her eligible for an adoption tax credit.
+For her 2023 adoption, she would be eligible for a tax credit of $31,900 because two children are involved.

 Which Children Are Considered Special Needs?

 No, the adoption tax credit is not refundable.
-This means you cannot receive it as part of a tax refund.
+You cannot receive it as part of a tax refund.
+However, it is still alive, permanent, and a great credit at $15,950 per child.

-The good news is that you can carry it forward for five years if necessary.
-This means that families who pay very little income tax will not see a significant change in their taxes.
+In addition, you can carry it forward for five years if necessary, so those who pay very little income tax will not see a significant change in their taxes.
+If you don’t use all the credit in the first year, you can carry it forward for up to five years.

-When Should You Claim the Adoption Tax Credit?
+When Should We Claim the Adoption Tax Credit?

-Some confusion may exist as to when you can claim an adoption tax credit, especially if the adoption process lasted longer than one year.
-When you claim the credit, you must consider when you actually paid the expenses, what kind of adoption you had (domestic or international), and when the adoption was legally finalized.
+Some confusion exists about when to claim an adoption tax credit, especially if the adoption process lasted longer than one year.
+When you claim the credit, you must consider when you actually paid the expenses, what kind of adoption you had (domestic or international), and when the court legally finalized the adoption.

-In the case of domestic adoption, you can claim the credit the year following the payments you made—even if the adoption was never finalized at all.
+In the case of domestic adoption, you can claim the credit the year following the payments you made—even if the adoption was never final.
 The same applies even if you never identified a specific child to adopt.
-Any money you spent can be claimed after you have spent it.
+You can claim any money you spent towards your adoption.

-If you sought out an international adoption, you could claim the adoption expenses the year the adoption is finalized.
-It seems as if you cannot claim the credit if you paid money, but your international adoption was never finalized.
-This can make international adoption a bit riskier.
+If you sought an international adoption, you could claim the adoption expenses the year the adoption is finalized.
+You cannot claim the credit if you paid money, but the legal system never finalized your overseas adoption, making international adoption a bit riskier.

-How Can You Claim an Adoption Tax Credit?
+How Can We Claim an Adoption Tax Credit?

-If you want to claim an adoption tax credit, you need to complete Form 8839, which is a Qualified Adoption Expenses form.
-You need to attach the form to your 1040, 1040-SR, or 1040-NR.
-If you need further instructions to fill out the form or to claim your credit, check out the Instructions for Form 8839 to learn more.
+If you want to claim an adoption tax credit, you should complete Form 8839, which is the Qualified Adoption Expenses form.
+Attach the form to your 1040, 1040-SR, or 1040-NR.
+If you need further instructions to fill out the form or claim credit, check out the Instructions for Form 8839.

 Written by Mardie Caldwell, C.O.A.P.